FrostF0X/knowledge/tests/acceptance/index.md

 # Acceptance tests

 Kind of ETE tests that check business requirements and processes, must be automated, because of enormous costs and duration associated with manual testing.

+Don't miss acceptance with integration tests.
+This terms has serves for different purpose.
+You can write either acceptance unit and acceptance integration test.

 ## Benefits